 Phase 1: Brainstorming

 Writing a eulogy for the dead can be tedious, especially if the person died young or tragically.
 To facilitate the process, start by brainstorming.
 Think about the audience, the deceased, and their loved ones.
-Note down some affectionate or exceptional recollections of the dead, along with vital information about their birth, graduations, anniversaries, and death that will illuminate the person’s essence.
+Note down some affectionate or exceptional recollections of the dead, along with vital information about their birth, graduations, anniversaries, and deaths that will illuminate the person’s essence.

 How will they feel?